Neckarwestheim Nuclear Power Plant

-Neckarwestheim Nuclear Power Station is a nuclear power plant in Neckarwestheim, Germany, sometimes abbreviated GKN (for Gemeinschaftskraftwerk Neckar), operated by EnBW Kernkraft GmbH, a subsidiary of EnBW.
+Neckarwestheim Nuclear Power Station was a nuclear power plant in Neckarwestheim, Germany, sometimes abbreviated GKN (for Gemeinschaftskraftwerk Neckar), operated by EnBW Kernkraft GmbH, a subsidiary of EnBW.
+It featured two pressurized water reactors, GKN I and GKN II, with a combined nameplate capacity of 2240 MW.

-As part of the nuclear power phase-out, it was taken out of service on April 15, 2023.
+As part of the country's nuclear power phase-out, the last active reactor GKN II was taken out of service on 15 April 2023.

-GKN 1
+GKN I

-Unit I, in service since 1976, carried a nominal electrical power of 840 megawatts.
+Unit I, in operation from 1976 to 2011, carried a nominal electrical power of 840 megawatts.
 The 50 Hz three phase AC power was 567 megawatts and for the 16.7 Hz traction current power 174 MW.
-The traction current generator is the world's largest single-phase AC generators.
-The generator block 1 is rated 21,000 volts at a current of 27,000 amperes, and the traction current generator is rated 14,500 volts and a current of 12,000 amperes.
+The traction current generator was the world's largest single-phase AC generator.
+The generator block 1 was rated 21,000 volts at a current of 27,000 amperes, and the traction current generator was rated 14,500 volts and a current of 12,000 amperes.
 The current produced by the generators was stepped up to 220 kilovolts (three-phase alternating current) or 110 kilovolts (single-phase traction current) with the unit transformers.
 Unit I was the only nuclear power station which produced traction current.

-Block I was shut down on 17 March 2011, for a three-month moratorium on nuclear power, an announcement on 30 May 2011 named block I as a unit that would not be returning to service for political reasons.
+Unit I was shut down on 17 March 2011, ten days before the 2011 Baden-Württemberg state election, for a three-month moratorium on nuclear power.
+An announcement on 30 May 2011 named block I as a unit that would not be returning to service for political reasons.

-GKN 2
+GKN II

-Block 2, in service since 1988, has a nominal electrical power of 1400 megawatts.
-The generator produces 50 Hz three-phase alternating current with a voltage of 27,000 V and a current of 35,000 amperes.
-Unlike Unit 1, no dedicated traction current generation takes place, but some of the power produced is converted at the traction current substation.
+Unit 2, in operation from 1988 to 2023, had a nominal electrical power of 1400 megawatts.
+The generator produced 50 Hz three-phase alternating current with a voltage of 27,000 V and a current of 35,000 amperes.
+Unlike Unit 1, no dedicated traction current generation took place, but some of the power produced was converted at the traction current substation.
 This is transmitted through the 380 kV generator transformer block of the II and the 380 kV-machine transformer of the motor-generator sets.

+On 15 April 2023, exactly 34 years after the start of commercial operation and following a four-month extension of its operating life, the unit was permanently shut down.
+GKN II was disconnected from the grid at 11:59 p.m., after the Emsland and Isar 2 nuclear power plants had already been taken offline earlier that evening.
+GKN II was the last nuclear power reactor in Germany to be shut down as part of the nuclear phase-out.